The Keeper

 Blurb:

-The morning of her sixteenth birthday, Billie feels blessed despite the reoccurring nightmare that wakes her.
-Loving parents, a caring boyfriend, and great friends surround her until an heirloom necklace throws her into a world she never imagined.
+great friends surround her until an heirloom necklace throws her into a world

 “Gifted” with supernatural powers and an unexpected destiny as the Keeper, Billie and a mysterious boy from her past must work together to find answers.
 But, as they begin to discover feelings for one another, he disappears leaving her to fight evil alone.
 Her life spirals out of control.
 She breaks up with her boyfriend, Tony, and alienates her best friends Arianna and Jocelyn to protect them from the truth.